When the Noise Gets Too Loud

 When an Event Isn't Really an Event

-We headed out to the first Christmas even with good intentions.
+We headed out to the first Christmas event with good intentions.
 Once we arrived, it became clear it was mostly a toy giveaway—and while that's generous, the wait was long.
 Very long.
 Long enough that the kids grew bored before anything even started.

 There was a playground on site, so we let them burn off some energy for a bit before deciding to move on.
 Standing in line for who-knows-how-long didn't feel worth it, especially with restless kids and a full day ahead.